LeoItaly/DDPM-DL/README.md

-To see the results look at the notebooks:
+To see the results look at the notebooks in Results:
-- Basic DDPM
+- Standard DDPM
 - Scheduler Experiments
 - Classifier Free Guidance